 Lay your turf

-It’s essential that your turf is laid within 24 hours, especially when the weather is very dry and hot.
-You should never water rolled up turf, as the inside of the roll with heat up and will encourage the turf to compost, so make sure you’re ready to lay the turf as soon as you’ve bought it.
+It’s essential that your turf is laid within 24 hours, especially if the weather is very dry and warm.
+You should never water rolled up turf, as the inside of the roll will heat up and will encourage the turf to compost, so make sure you’re ready to lay the turf as soon as you’ve bought it.
 Generously water your soil again before laying the turf, especially in very hot, dry weather.